Yiddish Culture Festival 2014

 In Memoriam Seth Brody

 This free, informal gathering meets periodically to enjoy film, music and speakers encompassing all things Yiddish.
 It is not necessary to speak or understand Yiddish to fully enjoy these events.
-Meetings are held Wednesdays at 7:30pm (promptly!) in Chase Hall Auditorium (except the Dec 4 concert which is in Stokes Hall.)
+Meetings are held Wednesdays at 7:30pm (promptly!) in Chase Hall Auditorium (except the Wednesday April 9 reading, which begins at 7:30p.m. in Stokes Hall Auditorium.)
 For more information or directions, see our website www.haverford.edu/ycf/ or contact Jeff Tecosky-Feldman ((email@example.com, 610-896-1199).
 All are welcome!
 Organizers: Professors Dan Gillis, Mel Santer, Jeff Tecosky-Feldman.

 NOTE: These programs will be held during inclement weather UNLESS the campus is closed, which happens only rarely.
 You can call campus security (610-896-1111) to check.

 Kol Nidre (1939).
 Recently restored, this musical film has a bit of everything: family melodrama, popular songs, cantorial music and comedy.
 Directed by Joseph Seiden in the USA, it features Cantor Liebele Waldman and music by Sholem Secunda.
 In Yiddish with English subtitles (88 minutes).

 Two short documentary films about Yiddish writers: poet Josef Kerler (1918-2000), whose lyrical, popular poetry was first lauded and then suppressed in his native Soviet Union, and Yiddish radio journalist Mikhael Ben-Avraham.
 Directed by Boris Sandler.
 In Yiddish with English subtitles (70 minutes).